 The Teaching and Learning Seminar series present research-informed ideas and good-practice examples for improving student engagement and the quality of learning.
-The seminars for Semester 1 will focus on approaches to dual delivery teaching at the University including strategies for enhancing communications with students, designing interactive classes, fostering collaborative learning and teamwork, and supporting experiential learning.
+The seminars for 2021 focus on approaches to dual delivery teaching at the University including strategies for enhancing communications with students, designing interactive classes, fostering collaborative learning and teamwork, and supporting experiential learning.

 Webinars and Resources

 - Supporting student connections in dual delivery teaching

 Dr Antonette Mendoza and Rosa McCarty discuss supporting student connections in dual teaching modes (blended online and on-campus delivery).

 - Designing interactive and engaging classes for dual delivery teaching

 Dr Carol Johnson and Prof Andrew Fisher share practices they have used to design and deliver interactive and engaging classes for dual delivery.

 Dr Sonia Horvat and Dr Claire Loughnan share practices and strategies that they have used to support dual delivery teaching and student learning.